vmisq/PowerQuery-Metabase-Connector/README.md

 _*Session Token is recommended because as of now, this connector doesn't logout of the session and would generate a new session token every time._

-### Data Retrieval
+### Query Folding

-Currently every dataset is queried in its completion including for Preview, which might not be viable for large datasets.
-It also does not support parameterized questions.
+Currently only row limit is applied.
+It was the main one, since it allows faster Preview.